 Chlorpyrifos Linked to Neurodevelopmental Disorders in Children

 Chlorpyrifos is a widely used insecticide (meant to kill bugs) that is linked to serious neurodevelopmental disorders in children in utero and during the early developmental years.
-Recent studies have revealed a strong correlation between exposure to Chlorpyrifos and autism, ADD, ADHD, learning disabilities, memory problems, childhood tremors, diminished cognitive ability, delays in motor development and nerve disorders.
+Recent studies have revealed a strong correlation between exposure to Chlorpyrifos and epilepsy, intellectual disabilities, autism, ADD, ADHD, memory problems, childhood tremors, diminished cognitive ability, delays in motor development and nerve disorders.
 Babies and children are at the highest risk.

 According to a consensus of leading scientific and medical experts: